jz393/jz393.github.io/writing/sailing-across-pacific.md

 <!-- 11/20/25: NO MORE CHANGES -->

-The water called to me.
-I wasn’t sure what was out there, or if a real destination even existed.
+For most of my life, the horizon was out of reach.
+I wasn’t sure what might await, or if a real destination even existed.

 I built my boat over the course of many years, knowing it would carry me through rough seas.
 I studied the charts and the stars, tracing and retracing every possible route.
 I sought out cartographers, astronomers, and artisans from around the world just to seal every little detail.